RohitKulkarni02/dynamo-model/README.md

    git clone https://github.com/RohitKulkarni02/dynamo-model/
    cd your_project_name
    ```
-2. Customize the Project

-- Rename the repo and update references.

-- Add any dependencies to a requirements.txt or pyproject.toml file.

-- Integrate your own datasets, models, or processing logic only if needed (Do not integrate anything if already present in the repo).

-3. Run Your Project

-- The entry point and structure is entirely up to you—this template stays out of your way.

-- Use this as a clean slate for experimentation or production-ready services.

 <!-- <user_query>
 <sys> Project setup instructions.
 You MUST follow these instructions.
 You have all edit permissions: